Ludwig Gumplowicz: Referenced work

 In his publication, The Outlines on Sociology (1899), Gumplowicz reviews the works of Comte, Spencer, Bastian, and Lippert.
 He also reviews the relations of economics, politics, the comparative study of law, the philosophy of history, and the history of civilization to the science of society.
-Many of Gumplowicz's major works are written in German.

 Sociologists influenced by him were Gustav Ratzenhofer, Albion W. Small, Franz Oppenheimer.
 The social scientists Émile Durkheim, León Duguit, Harold J. Laski, and others elaborated Gumplowicz's view of political parties as interest groups.
 Also influenced Erazm Majewski and Mieczyslaw Szerer.
 His theories were also highly influential among the first conflict theorists and inspired early theoretical work on the governance on multiethnic states.

 Criticism

 A criticism of Gumplowicz's work is that he presents a rather narrow interpretation of the nature of social phenomena.
 He placed a large emphasis on social groups as well as the sociological investigation of their conflict as a unit.
 In doing so, Gumplowicz minimized the importance of the individual and magnified the coercion and determination that is excepted by the group to the individual.
 This was further than other sociologists, such as Durkheim, Sighele, LeBon, or Trotter went.

 Critical authors like Jerzy Szacki have stated that Gumplowicz's influence was undoubtedly aided by the fact that his scholarly work took place outside of the time's major intellectual centers, as well as the fact that his more intriguing theories about his sociological method were more thoroughly developed by other theorists, such as sociologism by Durkheim and conflict theory by Marx.